 Simple determinism asserts that everything we do is predetermined and therefore our apparent choices are really an illusion.
 From that point of view, we have only what appear to be choices and all the outcomes that follow from such imaginary choices are predetermined and beyond our ability to influence.
 In short, the chain of causality that began in the distant past, perhaps with the origin of the material universe, set in motion a chain of cause and effects that still continues and will continue into the future.
 That chain of causality passes through us and determines what we think, feel and do.
 Clearly, there are no real choices that might allow for the operation of free will in such a dismal conception of life.
 Further, such a conception renders impossible any meaningful conception of moral responsibility.
 If one’s behavior is wholly determined and outside of one’s ability to influence, how can an individual be held accountable for his or her actions?
 Finally, if simple determinism governs everything then a spiritual vision that entails the evolution of consciousness (or the soul if you prefer) cannot be valid.

 Indeterminism (a.k.a. absolute free will) is the opposite of simple determinism.
 Absolute free will means one can by choice affect an outcome that is not predictable from its antecedents.
 In short, one can do things that violate the principle of causality as it is commonly understood (a.k.a. magic).
-For example, someone walking on water would both violate the principle of causality and demonstrate producing an outcome by choice that is not predictable from its antecedents.
+For example, someone walking on water would both violate the principle of causality and demonstrate a choice outcome that is not predictable from its antecedents.
 Interestingly, the principle of causality or simple determinism has, at the quantum level, been experimentally demonstrated to be untenable.
 This suggests that reality almost certainly does not rest upon simple determinism.
 The quantum world appears, however, to be governed by statistical determinism, which includes all possible outcomes and even some that might be considered “magic.”
 However, “magical” outcomes, while possible, are extremely improbable.
 It is clear that no mere mortal is likely to ever observe or experience one of these highly improbable outcomes.
-Thus, indeterminism is not suitable for our purposes because meaningful choices leading to systematic consequences are not possible and such choices are necessary for the evolution of consciousness.
+Thus, indeterminism is not suitable for our purposes because meaningful choices leading to systematic consequences are not possible and such choices along with their feedback are necessary for the evolution of consciousness.

 The libertarian philosopher Richard Taylor proposed an alternative to simple determinism that he calls complex determinism, which recognizes that human agency is a primary factor in causation.
 That is, human agency or in the case of an individual self-agency can alter a chain of causality and initiate a new branch in an unfolding sequence.
 This brings us back to free will.
 In this view, free will is no longer absolute but rather is probabilistic, which is similar to the statistical determinism of quantum physics.
 Free will then, for me, is equivalent to complex determinism.
 Complex determinism suggests that in any given situation there are usually multiple possible outcomes, none of which require magic; i.e., they have a basis in antecedent events.
 Each of these possible outcomes is more or less probable than another.
 The most common outcome is the one with the highest probability.
 This is what is sometimes described by the phrase “the path of least resistance.”
 Recall the example about the collapse of a wave of possibilities discussed in an earlier piece (Goswami’s Quantum Philosophy, Part I).